Create a Print-Rich Environment with Labels that Promote Literacy

 What about labels in more than one language?

-Above is an example of English and Chinese labels for art and school supplies.
+Above is an example of English and Chinese art and school supplies labels.
 As my husband often forgets where things are located throughout the house, from a practical standpoint, we need labels in English for organization.

 Tips on labeling effectively to promote literacy in Chinese and Korean